 – How many testers are required to test a small project or a large project?
 How to define how many QA engineers you need?

 It works quite the same as with the developers’ team.
 First of all, you have to find out how much time is necessary to test the project.
-Afterwards, depending on the timeframes, we define how many QAs to assing.
+Afterward, depending on the timeframes, we define how many QAs to assign.
 It is true for one-time testing.
 When we dedicate a team of QA to work with developers, we follow the rule of one QA for 2-4 programmers.
 Still, if we have to perform additional load testing or automate test cases, we can assign one QA for two programmers.

 Should you have any questions regarding QA outsouring that have not been covered in this interview, please let us know by sending us a feedback or leaving your comment below.
 We’ll do our best to provide answers to your questions.